 Musicv2.com: An Internet Story

-As part of a recent search for gainful employment I was asked to submit a one-page writing sample on the subject of one of my most innovative projects or inventions.
-That was an interesting request in and of itself, but answering that question allowed me to mentally go back to the beginning of my techno journey and a website named Musicv2.com.
+Recently, I had the opportunity to write on the subject of one of my most innovative creations and/or inventions and while that was an interesting request itself, answering that question allowed me to mentally go back to the beginning of my techno journey and a website named Musicv2.com.

-Being 24, armed with a newly purchased domain name, youthful hubris and $1500 in “seed” money from my grandfather, I thought myself uniquely positioned to displace Vivendi’s $320m investment and so it was.
+Me, being 24 and armed with a newly purchased domain name, youthful hubris and a few thousand in “seed” money from my grandfather, I thought myself uniquely positioned to displace Vivendi’s investment, and so it was.

 I promptly began employing freelance developers found on various job posting boards and set out to build a music sharing service with the primary goal of empowering the independent music community in the ways other sites of the time had failed to do.
 The guiding principle and unifying mantra was simple: “Not the biggest, just the best”.

-In late 2002 Musicv2.com officially launched with a respectable list of features including fully customizable artist pages, in browser media streaming, song level commenting, a dynamic charting system and the one thing all other services were lacking, large file uploads.
+After 6 months of all-nighters and marathon coding sessions, Musicv2.com officially launched in Dec.
+2002 with a respectable list of features including fully customizable artist pages, in browser media streaming, song level commenting, a dynamic charting system and the one thing all other music services were lacking at the time, large file uploads.

 Before URL shortners were synonymous with web links we introduced “U-Link” technology which allowed our users to create shortened direct links to their music.

-When Myspace became a prominent player in the space we introduced an offsite embeddable player enabling our artists to feature their music on other platforms which was relatively unheard of at the time.
+When Myspace became a prominent player in the space we introduced an offsite embeddable player that enabled our artists to feature their Musicv2 content on other platforms, which at the time was relatively unheard of.

 As the web changed, so did our services but the core focus on empowering our artists remained the same.